We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 |maximum effort||10||19 to 20||a short burst of activity, such as a sprint, that you cannot keep doing for long|

 If you’re using the Borg scale, and want it to correspond with your heart rate, try wearing a heart rate monitor.
-You can also take your heart rate manually by following these steps:
+You can also take your

 - Find your pulse on the inside of your wrist, on the thumb side.